fredgibbs/fredgibbs.github.io/courses/american-food/index.md

 ### Submitting Work
 {% include alert.html class='danger' title='Deadlines!' text="
-**All quizzes or discussion board posts should be submitted via Canvas by the time you go to bed on the day they are listed.** However, previous students have found it helpful to have a grace period to accommodate work or family schedules, or the chance to draft something in the evening and revise it in the morning.
+**Ideally, all quizzes or discussion board posts will be submitted via Canvas by the time you go to bed on the day they are listed.** However, previous students have found it helpful to have a grace period to accommodate work or family schedules, or the chance to draft something in the evening and revise it in the morning.
 So **assignments are absolutely due by 9AM the DAY AFTER they are listed.** Find whatever timing works for your schedule and stick with it.
 "%}

 {% include alert.html class='warning' title='Lateness' text="